Lao Chamber of Professional Accountants and Auditors

 • SMO 7: International Financial Reporting Standards

 To further support its members with understanding IFRS requirements, LCPAA has established processes to disseminate information through lectures, seminars, and has also included IFRS in its continuing professional development program.
-Beginning December 2018, LCPAA has initiated training on LFRS for non-PIEs.
+Beginning December 2018, LCPAA initiated training on LFRS for non-PIEs.

 Current Status: Sustain